Grand Buddha Link and Grand Cat Link

 How about something like this?
 Should you play?

 I’d pass.
 The Buddha is not active (has a zero).
 You do have four active symbols, including the cat, but on this bigger version of the game, I’d move on from something like this.
+Unfortunately, I don’t have any photos of the other version of this game yet, Grand Cat Link.

 Here’s my aforementioned video, where I was learning a bit as I was playing: